mstrykul1336/PRD4-Prototype/README.md

 - I want to still add characters but I feel that's more of a formal element.
 Not required for the game loop.
 I will be adding these in vertical slice.

 - Abilities exist now!
 Just...in the debug, but they get assigned!
 Not all abilities are thought of yet tho so they're not all there.
 - It tries to force the player out of the lobby, but sometimes it works and other times it doesn't.
 I think it has to do with who is the master client, even though I have it set to change master client to someone else if the master client was killed.
+- I tried to make a chat but had to delete it because it was buggy and felt really weird to use in first POV.
+I think I'll stick with trying to add voice chat instead.